Cornell-RelaxML/quip-sharp/docs/index.md

 #### QuIP 3 and 4 Bit

 Using residual vector quantization (RVQ) allows us to get the benefits of vector quantization and lattice codebooks at higher bitrates.
-The charts below plot the perplexity gap of QuIP#, AWQ, and OmniQuant models at 3 and 4 bits to a FP16 baseline.
+The charts below plot the Wikitext2 (Wiki in the tableabove) perplexity gap of QuIP#, AWQ, and OmniQuant models at 3 and 4 bits to a FP16 baseline.
 We report numbers without grouping (W3A16) since grouping adds bits.
 For example, a groupsize of 128 adds $\frac{16}{128} = \frac{1}{8}$ bit per weight, which is a significant difference.
 AWQ and OmniQuant numbers are from the [OmniQuant paper](https://arxiv.org/abs/2308.13137).